 The truth is, I didn’t go to school for graphic design, and couldn’t afford to.
 But I have come to understand that in graphic design, it’s your portfolio that counts.
 A formal education doesn’t fully define you as a graphic designer.
 In fact, there are many professionals who are self-taught and have found much success.

-That said, having a degree does dictate your chances of getting hired — if you’re looking to work with corporate entities.
+That said, having a degree does dictate your chances of getting hired if you are looking to work with corporate entities.
 A job application without a relevant college or university degree is more than likely to be discarded before it even reaches the creative director.

 As such, I have to play a different ballgame by working exclusively online as a freelance graphic designer.
 Instead of high-end clients like Google, I decided to target budding entrepreneurs and small business owners since they are usually more result-oriented and less likely to care about qualifications.
 It also means I’m not bounded by location, and can work with people from all over the world.